Aurora Floyd: Synopsis

+After the end of her engagement, Aurora falls ill for several months.
+During this time, John Mellish, who has become a favourite of her father, proposes again, and Aurora accepts.
+They marry and move to Mellish Park.
+Aurora encounters Stephen Hargraves, a former stable hand with a troubled past, and has him dismissed after he mistreats her dog.
+Later, James Conyers, a man connected to Aurora's past, arrives at Mellish Park.
+Conyers is subsequently found dead, revealing that Aurora had previously married him after running away from school, which temporarily renders her marriage to John invalid.
+Seeking guidance from Talbot Bulstrode, Aurora and John are legally remarried.
+Rumours of her connection to Conyers spread, causing tension, but the truth about the murder weapon is revealed, and John and Aurora are ultimately reunited.

 A Scotland Yard detective, Joseph Grimstone comes to Mellish Park to investigate and finds clues which point to Hargraves as the murderer, but Grimstone is unable to find proof.
 Out walking one night by the lodge where Conyers was staying, Talbot sees a dim light inside and goes to investigate.
 He finds Hargraves who has returned to the lodge to retrieve the £2,000 that he took from Conyers after murdering him.
 After a struggle, Hargraves is subdued and, after confessing his crime, is eventually hanged.